Alexander Bielaski: Early life

 Alexander Bielaski was born either in the Minsk Governorate of the Russian Empire or elsewhere in the former Grand Duchy of Lithuania, on August 1, 1811.
 The modern historian Nathaniel C. Hughes describes him as Polish.
 Bielaski was trained as a topographical engineer in a Russian military academy at St. Petersburg and entered the Imperial Russian Army as an engineer.
 He joined the November Uprising, a revolt against the Russian Empire, in 1831.
 He served in a Polish army under Henryk Dembiński, under whom he once commanded a 300-man rear guard; his unit was wrecked by a Russian attack and Bielaski only returned to Polish headquarters with a single man.
 He was later shot in the mouth while fighting in the Battle of Grochów.
 The wound was disfiguring and destroyed several teeth.
 After the wound healed, Bielaski moved to Paris to work for the French government before immigrating to the United States in 1832.

 Bielaski entered the United States at Portland, Maine, and entered the railroad industry.
 When he first reached the United States, he spoke no English, but some French; he eventually gained a proficiency in the use of English.
 After serving as a surveyor and engineer for the Baltimore and Ohio Railroad, he traveled to Florida for surveying work in 1835 before moving to Springfield, Illinois, in 1837.
 That same year, Bielaski befriended Abraham Lincoln.
 After surveying the Illinois Central Railroad, he was naturalized as a United States citizen in 1841.
 In July 1842, he married Springfield resident Mary Ann Carey, before moving to Mexico City in November 1842.
 Bielaski spent eighteen months in Mexico, where he was employed as an engineer and declined an offer of Mexican citizenship made by Santa Anna.

-Returning to Illinois, he farmed for two years, but accepted an offer of employment with the General Land Office in 1845.
+Returning to Illinois, he farmed for two years, but accepted an offer of employment with the United States General Land Office in 1845.
 Bielaski moved to Washington, D. C. for the position; by 1853, he had been promoted to a well-compensated position as a principal draftsman.
 After Lincoln was elected president, he would spend evenings sitting with Bielaski on the latter's porch.
 When the American Civil War began in 1861, Lincoln offered Bielaski a captain's commission to serve in the Union Army.
 Bielaski was initially reluctant to accept the offer because of his family, but was convinced to join the army by Lincoln.
 After joining the Union Army, he became an aide-de-camp for Brigadier General John A. McClernand.